opencobra/cobratoolbox/docs/source/guides/testGuide.md

 solvers = prepareTest('needsLP',true, 'useSolversIfAvailable',{'ibm_cplex','gurobi'});
 ````

-Require a specific Matlab toolbox (e.g. the statistics toolbox) to be present.
+#### D: Require a specific Matlab toolbox
+The following example requires the statistics toolbox to be present.
 The toolbox IDs are specified as those used in `license('test','toolboxName')`.

 ````Matlab
 solvers = prepareTest('requiredToolboxes',{'statistics_toolbox'})
 ````

-Require a specific solver for the test.
+#### E: Require a specific solver for the test.
 Make sure this is only used if there is an explicit requirement for a
 specific solver.
 Otherwise indicate the type of required solver. (see
 above)